Introduction to CSS Border Style

 2. Using Border Style with Multiple Parameters

 We will be creating a CSS file first.
-We will define border-style with a different set of parameters in different classes, such that we are able to see distinct results for each.
+We will define border-style with a different set of parameters in different classes to see different results for each.
 Firstly, we will style the heading element where the border-style will have just one parameter.

 Code: